eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* not open-source component library
 		* not the parallel/multiprocessor ray tracing software
 	- Mesos
++ Experience with working with and operating workflow or orchestration frameworks, including open source tools like Airflow and Luigi or commercial enterprise tools.
++ tech stack:
+	- Well-versed in one or more of the following languages and functional programming in general: Scala, Java, Python, JavaScript
+	- Expert in SQL and comfortable designing, writing and maintaining complex SQL based ETL.
+	- Experience with building large-scale batch and real-time data pipelines; ETL design, implementation, and maintenance.
+	- Experience with schema design and data modeling, and the analytical skills to QA data and identify gaps and inconsistencies.
++ Experience in working with large data sets and distributed computing tools (Hive, Redshift)
++ ***Programming skills sufficient to extract, transform, and clean large (multi-TB) data sets in a Unix/Linux environment.***
++ big data tools and stream-processing systems: Hadoop, Spark, Storm, Spark-Streaming
++ Extensive experience manipulating and analyzing complex data with SQL, Python and/or R. Knowledge of Google BigQuery and Java/Scala is a plus.
 + skill set:
 	- BLAH.
 + skill set: